Memorix101/SDLPoP-Dreamcast/README.md

 ## Note

 - Currently, the game is only playable on an emulator like Flycast or DEMUL
-- Some music tracks do not play correctly (correct speed/pitch and timing is off)
 - Unstable; may crash

 ## Links